 These can vary from person to person.
 So it’s important to find out what your triggers are and learn how to manage them.
 This may be by avoiding certain types of foods, keeping to a regular sleep pattern or reducing chemical stressors such as stopping smoking.

 We all know that there isn’t a cure for migraines, but hands-on care can help in reducing the intensity and frequency of migraines in the many cases, allowing you to live a happier, healthier life.

 Recent research shows that hands-on therapy can has been shown to reduce the severity and frequency of migraine attacks, and is therefore recommended as a treatment for migraine prevention.

+Natural Back Health is a private professional service providing gentle, low force and safe therapy to bring about healing and relief.
 If you have any further questions regarding this topic or if you have any doubts about whether a specific treatment type is suitable for you, please do not hesitate to contact the clinic.
 Call today to arrange your first visit!

 Hopefully you find the general information on this page informative and helpful, however it is not intended to replace medical advice and should not be used as such.

 Appointment times are flexible with late evening availability at the Cork street clinic.
 The last consultation time for new clients is 19.30.
 The last regular care appointment is 20.00.